 To a great extent, average client lifetime value (LTV) dictates what kinds of marketing and sales activities you can afford.
-Often, many companies have business model problems that need to be addressed before they can undertake an inbound initiative.
+Many companies often have business model problems that need to be addressed before undertaking an inbound initiative.

-The problem these companies have is if their average client lifetime value is too low, many things that would normally help them scale do not work out.
+The problem these companies have is that if their average client lifetime value is too low, many things that normally help them scale do not work out.

 Here is an example of one extreme: You are selling a product that is fairly inexpensive—about $19, $29, or $49 a month.
-Many times, the naive entrepreneur hires a sales director, who then tries to build a sales force to sell those products quickly.
+The naive entrepreneur often hires a sales director, who then tries to build a sales force to sell those products quickly.

 The savvy, seasoned, serial entrepreneur goes for venture capital and realizes very quickly at a $19, $29, or $49 price point; there is no way they will be able to afford an outside sales force—probably not even an inside sales force to sell something that inexpensive.